ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 #### Schema caching

-Define the schema *outside* the load function, on the top level of the module. **This is very important to make caching work.** The adapter is memoized (cached) with its arguments, so they must be kept in memory.
+Define the schema *outside* the load function, on the top level of the module. **This is very important to make caching work.** The adapter is memoized (cached) based on its arguments, so they must be kept in memory.

 Therefore, define the schema, its options and potential defaults on the top level of a module, so they always refer to the same object.